wjs20/wjs20.github.io/_posts/2024-02-18-antibody-discovery-is-becoming-more-data-driven.markdown

 discovery”, or “deep learning is going to revolutionize the search for new medicines”.
 But what does this look like in practice when it comes to antibody discovery?
-In this post, we're going to talk about how antibody discovery is becoming more Data driven.
+In this post, we're going to talk about how antibody discovery is becoming more data driven.

 # The status-quo

 To understand how data is changing antibody discovery, it is probably helpful to get an overview of the current approaches to antibody discovery so we can appreciate how data and algorithms are being used in novel ways.
-In this section, we I will provide that background.
+In this section, I will provide that background.

 Typically, in an antibody discovery campaign.
-You are trying to obtain antibodies that are optimal along several different dimensions.
-For example.
-You want antibodies that bind to orthologs of your target protein so that you can test out the safety and efficacy of your antibody in preclinical trials using model organisms.
+You are trying to obtain antibodies that are optimal across several different dimensions.
+For example, you may want antibodies that bind to orthologs of your target protein so that you can test out the safety and efficacy of your antibody in preclinical trials using model organisms.
 You often (although not always) want your antibodies to have